datapractice/machinelearners/log.md

 - rebuilt ch2 on diagrams. copyedited it, and made space for it in the copyedit pdf_part1.pdf
 - redid 1st pages of part1.pdf and sent the part1 + ch2_fixed copyedited_pdfs/ch2_fixed.pdf to Ginny Crossman with explanation.
 - need to rebuild the whole pdf so that can send the long footnotes.

+## Tue 14 Mar 2017 10:06:27 GMT
+- working on genomics chapter.
+Missing knn figure.
+I have it, but its not in the list of Figures at the front of the book; TODO: make revised figure list.
+- brought back the pdf I submitted in July 2016 to check if there were problems - none really in relation to figures etc, that I can find.
+Also has all footnotes.
+Can send this.
+Added as book_submitted_july2016.pdf
+- allayed some of my anxieties about differences between files by comparing that July PDF to the ones I've been working with.
+They are more or less the same.